Mitsuhamizu/Channel-prototype/RFC_draft/HTLC_CKB.md

 In short, every HTLC payment is split into two parts. `lock.args` stores the information needed for unlocking, while `output_data` stores the type and amount of assets to be unlocked.
 At this point, the contract looks for the corresponding HTLC based on the `HTLC_index` provided by the user and checks if the unlock logic is correct.
 Nevertheless, this scheme has the state sharing problem, when both Alice and Bob try to unlock two different HTLCs, only one will succeed.

+ My colleague Chao Luo proposed a possible scheme.
+The principal is HTLCs is fused off-chain, but split on-chain. i.e., users should provide the container (61 CKBytes usually) to break down the fused HTLCs when they decide to settle them on-chain.
+The advantage is users can make payments without container off-chain.
+However, they still need to lock some CKBytes when HTLCs are on-chain.

 # Fused HTLC with state sharing

 Inspired by [Hydra](https://eprint.iacr.org/2020/299.pdf), I have found that some blockchain applications with specific deadlines can share state.
 First, let's explain why contracts in UTXO model have state sharing problems.
 In fact, you can think of a transaction as an **action** on **cell**.
 In UTXO model, **action** specifies a concrete input **cell state** where account model does not.
 Therefore, if there are two **action**, **action1** and **action2**, both of them want to change **state_init** of a **cell**.
 If **action1** is successful, then **state_init** will be changed into **state_changed**.
 It is a bad news for **action2** since the **state** is inconsistent with what it expects.

 ![](./fig_htlc/htlc_state_sharing_problem.png)

-As we can see, two reasons contribute this problem
+As we can see, two reasons contribute the problem

 1. **action** in UTXO model specifies the input **state**.
 2. **action** takes effect immediately.

-The first reason is a natural property of UTXO, so we cannot change it.
-But it seems that we can solve this problem by modifying the second property.
+The first reason is caused by the natural property of UTXO, so we cannot fix it.
+But we can solve this problem by removing the second one.
 The answer is to **postpone** the effective time of the action.

 ![](./fig_htlc/htlc_state_sharing.png)

 In a nutshell, we first submit the **action** to the chain, you can choose to write it to your cell's **output_data**.
 Note that at this point the **action** does not take effect, it is just a record.
-Then, after waiting for a specific block height, we prove to the contract that you have previously submitted these **actions** on the blockchain and ask it to execute them in order.
+Then, after waiting for a specific block height, you prove to the contract that you have previously submitted these **actions** on the blockchain and ask it to execute them in order.

+Moreover, this design introduces a new mechanism to CKB, **until**.
+We know that there is a filed called **since** in CKB transaction, which is utilized to allow some transactions **can** only be committed after a specific block height or have passed a required time interval.
+But there is no mechanism about **until**, which means these transactions **can not** be submitted from a specific block height.
+With **proof cell**, we can implement **until** mechanism without changing the Layer 1 rules.
+The rationale is very simple, users can not create valid (before the deadline) **proof cell** after the deadline.

+Another interesting discussion about this mechanism is how to make the proof.
+There are two choices:

+1. Put the **proof cell** in the **cell_deps** field and add the block hash to **header_deps**.
+2. Put the **proof cell** and merkle proof in the **outputs_data** field and the block hash to **header_deps**.

+These two schemes have their pros and cons.
+For the former, the final **proof transaction** will be succinct, but it requires the **proof cell** is live, i.e., you can not spend it before the final deadline.
+For the latter, you can expend it after it is on-chain.
+However, the final **proof transaction** may be swollen.
+You can choose either of them according to your preference.

 Then let's go back to the HTLC scenario and you'll see that this solves the state sharing problem.
 The users no longer need to compete for the usage of the cell, but writes preimage directly their own cells.
 That's how it works.
-Next, I'd like give a example to illustrate it.
+Next, I'd like give an example to illustrate it.
+I will adopt the merkle proof mechanism in this example.

 ## Example